guy-dar/stallion/README.md

     $ gulp chromium

-To generate a Chrome extension, that's enough.
-For firefox, remove the line `incognito: 'split'` from manifest.json.
+It generates a Chrome extension, but it can be exported to Firefox as is.

 ## PDF.js
 [PDF.js](https://mozilla.github.io/pdf.js/) is a Portable Document Format (PDF) viewer that is built with HTML5.